Litigation Funding 2024 Comparisons

 Authors

-Delex is the first Italian law firm specialised in collective litigation.
+Delex Law Firm is the first Italian law firm specialised in collective litigation.
 It focuses on private enforcement of competition law, securities litigation, environmental liability, personal injuries and product liability.
 The firm is based in Milan and Brescia and consists of a team of eight lawyers, assisted by several trainee lawyers, paralegals, and administrative staff.
 Delex has unique experience in litigating complex cases, having assisted some of the most important Italian consumer associations in several inhibitory and compensatory representative actions and one of the most important book-building company in litigating group cases on behalf of hundreds of firms.
 In litigating these cases, Delex has also developed significant experience, unique in the Italian market, in the digitalisation, verification, organisation and presentation in court of large quantities of documents.
 Many of the collective cases litigated by Delex are funded by national or international litigation funders.
 In this respect, Delex advises litigation funders on how to structure an LFA that is enforceable in Italy or a purchase of claims, in addition to providing litigation funders with second opinions on collective or individual cases litigated by other law firms.

 General Permissibility of TPLF